NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_changelog.md

 [improvement] Added a block tag for Hit Reactions.
 [improvement] Added an option for Cast Actors to manage application and removal of infinite Gameplay Effects while actors are colliding with them.
 [improvement] Added an option for Cast Abilities to commit after the cast has been completed.
+[improvement] Reviewed and improved how the Physical Animation Component works for hit reactions.
 [bugfix] Fixed the cancel regeneration tags being applied incorrectly.
 [bugfix] Ensured that predicted rep-notifies in the combat manager won't broadcast twice (for prediction and replication).
 [bugfix] Ensured warp targets are cleared when animation abilities end.